-Answer 18 key questions to analyze potential risk factors, warning behaviors and mitigating circumstances.
-These items can help assess whether a threat is unfounded/transient or substantive but must be considered in the broader context of the situation and other known facts.
+The mandatory BTA Core Team Members will meet to answer 18 key questions to analyze potential risk factors, warning behaviors and mitigating circumstances.
+These items can help better assess whether a threat is unfounded/transient or substantive but must be considered in the broader context of the situation and other known facts.
 Regard these items as a checklist to make sure you have considered these aspects of the threat, but they are not to be summed or used as a score.
 Consider all information collected during the Initial Phase/Triage Process and in BTA Part 1 and Part 2.